UnsavoryMaggot/Faxanadu-Retranslation/README.md

 Faxanadu Retranslation Awakened LITE v1.00
--		Patch any Faxanadu Retranslation to remove or replace gendered language with "elf".
+-		Patch any Faxanadu Retranslation to remove or replace player gendered language with "elf" or blank.

 v1.08+
 - New Game+ now works as intended.
 Maybe.
 XD